chenmingwei00/Tensorrt-llm-qwen7b/tensorrt_llm_july-release-v1/examples/openai_triton/README.md

   5. It is ready to be executed by TensorRT.

 In this example, we show how to create a TensorRT-LLM plugin to wrap a [Fused Attention]((fmha_triton.py)) kernel implemented in OpenAI Triton.
-As a prerequisite, it is necessary to have the TensorRT-LLM C++ runtime library.
+As a prerequisite(作为先决条件), it is necessary to have the TensorRT-LLM C++ runtime library.
 The instructions to build that library can be found [here](../../README.md#build-from-source).

 ## 1. Triton AoT Preparation